Volunteer Opportunities

 City event volunteers and sponsorship opportunities

-The City hosts several community events each year, including the Art and Info Fair, the Music and Movies in the Park series, Truck or Treat, SnowBLAST, and much more.
+The City hosts several community events yearly, including the Art and Info Fair, the Music and Movies in the Park series, Truck or Treat, SnowBLAST, and much more.
 We could always use an extra hand.
 These events also present several sponsorship opportunities.
 For more about City event volunteering or sponsoring, email Will Rottler at wrottler@columbiaheightsmn.gov.
 For more about City events, go here.
 To fill out an event sponsorship form, go here.

 Outstanding Citizen of the Year Nominators